facebook/react-native-website/docs/strict-typescript-api.md

 title: Strict TypeScript API (opt in)
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
 import RNRepoLink from '@site/core/RNRepoLink';

-The Strict TypeScript API is a preview of our future, stable JavaScript API for React Native.
+<p><div className="label primary">Since 0.80</div></p>

-Specifically, this is a new set of TypeScript types for the `react-native` npm package, available from 0.80 onwards.
-These provide stronger and more futureproof type accuracy, and will allow us to confidently evolve React Native's API into a stable shape.
-Opting in to the Strict TypeScript API brings some structural type differences, and is therefore a one-time breaking change.
+The Strict TypeScript API is a new set of TypeScript types for the `react-native` package, providing a refined single package entry point and stronger type accuracy.

-The new types are:

-1. **Generated directly from our source code** — improving coverage and correctness, so you can expect stronger compatibility guarantees.
-2. **Restricted to `react-native`'s index file** — more tightly defining our public API, and meaning we won't break the API when making internal file changes.

-When the community is ready, the Strict TypeScript API will become our default API in future — synchronized with deep imports removal.
+The Strict API is currently in preview as we iterate towards a stable JavaScript API for React Native.

 ## Opting in

-We're shipping these new types alongside our existing types, meaning you can choose to migrate when ready.
-We encourage early adopters and newly created apps to opt in via your `tsconfig.json` file.
+We're shipping these new types alongside our existing types, meaning you can choose to migrate when ready, via your `tsconfig.json` config.

-Opting in is a **breaking change**, since some of our new types have updated names and shapes, although many apps won't be affected.
-You can learn about each breaking change in the next section.
+Opting in brings some structural type differences, including updated type names and shapes.
+Therefore migrating your codebase to the Strict API is a **one-time breaking change**.

 ```json title="tsconfig.json"
 {